 - Not be too numerous – concentrate on key indicators

 - Not incur undue cost / effort in measuring and reporting

 You should take care to consider how all the performance measurements in the business interact to move the company towards its goals.
-The Go Supply Chain Consulting team have successfully established effective performance measurement regimes in new and existing operations across the UK and Europe.
+The Supply Chain Consulting Group have successfully established effective performance measurement regimes in new and existing operations across the UK and Europe.